febriy/send_multiple_messages_to_whatsapp/README.md

 # Send Multiple Personalised Messages to WhatsApp
-Send multiple messages to WhatsApp using Python and Selenium
+Send multiple messages to WhatsApp using Python and Selenium.

 # Installation
 Clone the repository `git clone <https/ssh link>`